 Rated at 216 the tenth in the Fortune Global 500 list of the biggest companies in the world in 2017 SBI is India’s biggest bank with a 23 percent market share of assets, and around a quarter part of the deposit and loan market in the country.

-SBI over time has achieved the status of a leader in the digital banking industry by providing a variety of safe and seamless services, such as, SBI YONO- a multichannel bank as well as a lifestyle platform that has over 10 million downloads and for that reason, SBI has tied together with Reliance JIO.
-State Bank Buddy- a wallet service, State Bank Anywhere- mobile banking platform.
+SBI over time has achieved the status of a leader in the digital banking industry by providing a variety of safe and seamless services, such as SBI YONO- a multichannel bank as well as a lifestyle platform that has over 10 million downloads and for that reason, SBI has tied together with Reliance JIO.
+State Bank Buddy- a wallet service, State Bank Anywhere- a mobile banking platform.

 With the establishment of 60 digital branches, referred to as sbiINTOUCH, the institution is aiming to provide advanced services such as immediate loan acceptance and approvals for loans, accessing the most recent mutual funds, and assistance with selecting the right investment portfolios and various financial solutions.